SecGen/SecGen/README.md

 ```bash
    ruby secgen.rb --scenario scenarios/ctf/flawed_fortress_1.xml run
 ```
-Note the flags and hints are stored on marker.xml
+Note the flags and hints are stored in marker.xml

-We also have developed and released a frontend web interface for hosting CTF events.
+We also have developed and released [a frontend web interface for hosting CTF events](https://github.com/cliffe/flawed_fortress-secgen_ctf_frontend) a frontend web interface for hosting CTF events.

 ### Defining new scenarios
 Writing your own scenarios enables you to define a VM or set of VMs with a configuration as specific or general as desired.